 Traveling is an exercise of all 5 senses and eating the local cuisines is an essential part of any travel experience.
-We spent 2 weeks in Vietnam eating our way through this beautiful country and chose the top 10 foods that excited our Western palettes the most to share with you.
+I spent 2 weeks in Vietnam eating my way through this beautiful country and chose the top 10 foods that excited me the most to share with you.

 Pho